pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 > Visit [List task API](https://wd301-api.pupilfirst.school/#/Tasks/get_projects__projectId__tasks)

-We can see the reponse is of the following shape.
+We can see the response is of the following shape.

 ```json
 {